chtoucas/Narvalo.NET/docs/Guidelines.md

 - [GeneratedCode] Used to mark a suppression related to generated code.
 - [Educational]
 - [REVIEW] or [FIXME]

+The following projects should the default ruleset from Code Analysis.
+- Narvalo.Brouillons
+- Playground

 ### Code Contracts